kuruzuka/dfa-string-acceptance-checker/README.md

 Implement a DFA (Deterministic Finite Automaton) that accepts binary strings ending with `01`.

 ## Description
-This project contains two implementations of a DFA string checker:
-1. **DFAStringChecker.java** - Full DFA simulation with state transitions
-2. **DFAStringCheckerSimple.java** - Simplified version using string matching
+This program implements a DFA that checks if a binary string ends with '01'.
+The program validates the input and determines whether the string is accepted or rejected based on the DFA's language specification.

 ## Language Specification
 - **Alphabet**: {0, 1}